 With 500 miles of coastline, three national parks and thousands of acres of olive trees, vineyards and citrus groves, Calabria is one of the most diverse regions in the bel paese.
 That diversity, combined with the enduring influence of Calabrias past conquerors, notably the Greeks, Spaniards and Arabs, is echoed in Calabrias unique cuisine.

-Join us, Cherrye Moore and Tania Pascuzzi, on our first annual tour through Calabria as we venture from table to table, introducing you to our local friends, chefs and cooks in the region.
+Join us on our annual tour through Calabria as we venture from table to table, introducing you to our local friends, chefs and cooks in the region.

 We have handpicked our favorite towns and villages, many of which youd never find in a guidebook, so we can offer you a comprehensive, authentic culinary experience.
 This Calabrian Table Tour is the first in a series of exclusive cooking, food and wine events that we will be offering twice a year.